-The key supporting tasks of the EU-led force are to: provide support to the International Criminal Tribunal for the Former Yugoslavia (ICTY) and relevant authorities, including the detention of persons indicted for war crimes, and provide secure environment in which the police can act against organised criminal networks.
+The EU-led force is carrying out some key support tasks.
+This includes providing support to the International Criminal Tribunal for the former Yugoslavia (ICTY) and relevant authorities, including the detention of people accused of war crimes.
+They also provide a security environment that enables the police to fight organised crime.

 The Slovenian Armed Forces is participating in the operation with officers and non-commissioned officers working in the EUFOR Command, members of the National Support Element providing administrative and logistical support to SAF members, and the Liaison and Observation Team.